What is the difference between Single and Double Wall Boxes?

-Contrary to common belief, single-wall boxes can vary considerably in quality.
-If you were to compare several single-wall corrugated boxes that are of the same dimensional size, you'll discover that there are some surprising differences in their strength.
+Contrary to common belief, single wall boxes can vary considerably in quality.
+If you were to compare several single wall boxes that are of the same dimensional size, you'll discover that there are some surprising differences in their strength.

 When determining which flute would be suitable for your requirements, there are many factors to be taken into consideration.
 Each flute has properties that may be better suited to certain packaging requirements over another.

 Flutes are available in a variety of thicknesses and are identified by the use of alphabetic letters.
 For example, shorter flutes such as Z-flute can withstand crushing much better than the taller fluted boxes (such as C-flute).
 However, it's also important to understand that the shorter flutes don't absorb shock as well as the taller flutes.
 To gain further understanding of fluting and paperweights, you can check out our previous post on Understanding Corrugated Cardboard or our new blog Are Corrugated Cardboard Boxes Recyclable?